Telos-Project/Orca/README.md

 agents (Orca node), and optionally, for each agent to have a private Orca log (Orca beach) to persist information to.
 The Orca pool of an Orca pod should be the primary, if not exclusive, means of communication between the Orca nodes thereof.
-One Orca node may be a member of multiple Orca pods simultaneiously.
+One Orca node may be a member of multiple Orca pods simultaneously.

-An Orca gate is an Orca node, and usually a server, which serves as an interface to the logs of its pods to external agents and users, allowing them the recieve some or all of the Orca logs as JSON, and to upload Orca objects as JSON to be appended to said logs.
+An Orca gate is an Orca node, and usually a server, which serves as an interface to the logs of its pods to external agents and users, allowing them the receive some or all of the Orca logs as JSON, and to upload Orca objects as JSON to be appended to said logs.

 #### 2.1.3 - Task Protocol